 Caitlin McQuinn, McQuinnable Educational Services, LLC

 Caitlin McQuinn is an education technology consultant working in the greater Seattle area.
 Caitlin worked for Apple for many years, teaching technology one on one and in group workshops, before moving into Ed Tech.
-Caitlin co-runs NCCE Maker Camp, going into it's fourth summer in 2020.
+She holds a Master of Education, Learning and Technology.

 Conn McQuinn, McQuinnable Educational Services